 Month 6 and Beyond

 When you get here, you will have grasped the foundational mathematics behind machine learning.
 Now go back to the introductory ML classes you took previously.
-With the mathematical foundations behind you now, you may find that ML is a little more intuitive than before and that you are able to go deeper!
+With the mathematical foundations behind you now, you may find that ML is a little more fun and intuitive than before!
 You will now see the probabilistic properties of data, change cost functions per the data to get better results, and make your own custom algorithms.

 Start collecting research papers for your quiver.
-Many good ones can be found on arXiv as well as papers from top AI conferences, such as NIPS, AAAI, ICML, so on and so forth.
-Add to your reading list the top papers on the subjects that interest you.
+Many good ones can be found on arXiv as well as papers from top AI conferences, such as NIPS, AAAI, ICML, etc. Add to your reading list the top papers on the subjects that interest you.
 As you finish each, pick three from the listed resources from those papers to add to your reading list.
 Doing this regularly will exercise your ML/AI muscles.
 When you read each paper, test yourself on these three questions:

 - Can you understand the jargon?